 “The program provided me with a strong foundation of supply chain knowledge, which has greatly benefited me in my career.
 At IndustryStar, we look to bright new WMU team members to help us drive client service excellence.” —Bill Crane, Founder and CEO, IndustryStar.

-Western Michigan University's Center for Integrated Supply Management is housed within the Haworth College of Business, one of the largest schools of business in the United States, is the academic home to nearly 4,000 undergraduate students majoring in 16 specialized areas of business.
-An additional 500 graduate students study business administration and accountancy.
+Western Michigan University's Center for Integrated Supply Management is housed within the Haworth College of Business, one of the largest schools of business in the United States, where students may major in 17 specialized areas of business.

 The Haworth College of Business is among an elite group of fewer than 5 percent of business schools worldwide that are accredited at both the undergraduate and graduate levels by the AACSB International—The Association to Advance Collegiate Schools of Business.
 It is among a select 1 percent of business schools worldwide that have additional specialized AACSB accreditation for their accountancy programs.

-The unique curriculum of the program is the result of integrating supply chain, information technology, continuous improvement and engineering curriculum from five departments across two colleges.
+The curriculum of the program is the result of integrating supply chain, information technology, continuous improvement and more.
 The pedagogy stresses the integration of supply chain activities via information technology and the application of supply chain concepts and tools through industry projects, internships, consulting and applied research.